-The penalty for felony arson in California can range from two to nine years, although certain factors can add to the penalty, including:
+The penalties for felony arson in California can range from two to nine years, although certain factors can add to the penalty, including:

-- Whether the fire caused injury to people, including building inhabitants or firefighters
+- Whether the fire injured anyone, including building inhabitants or firefighters

 - Whether the fire affected the defendant’s personal property or the property of others